If we took one thing away from our painstaking trawl of London’s greatest street food villages, promenades and converted warehouses…

 Broadway Market | Hackney

 A more bustling, vibrant affair than Netil Market round the corner, Broadway Market occupies a former sheep-droving route into London.
-And as one of the city’s best known markets, it might still feel that way – but it’s worth braving the crowds for a peek at the independent bookstores, cafés and restaurants lining the promenade; as well as occasionally diving into the throng to scoop a haggis toastie from Deeney’s; salt beef from the Jewish Deli, or miniature multicoloured pavlovas from Meringue Girls – before retreating for an al fresco feast in London Fields or by the canal.
+And as one of the city’s best known markets, it might still feel that way – but it’s worth braving the crowds for a peek at the independent bookstores, cafés and restaurants lining the promenade; as well as occasionally diving into the throng to scoop a haggis toastie from Deeney’s; salt beef from the Jewish Deli, or miniature multicoloured pavlovas from Meringue Girls – before retreating for an al fresco feast in London Fields or by Regent’s Canal.

 Details: Saturdays, 9-5pm | Broadway Market, E8 4QJ